adattoweb/poemix/README.md

 - Added Sequential Mode (more details in the instructions on the website)
 - Added Mosaic Mode (more details in the instructions on the website)
 - Improved the visual layout of the instructions
-- Added a History page where users can view recent poems they’ve completed and retry them
+- Added a "History" page where users can view recent poems they’ve completed and retry them
-- Added a Timer option that allows users to set a timer and try to complete the poem within a specified time
+- Added a timer option that allows users to set a timer and try to complete the poem within a specified time

 ### UPDATE 2.1
 All versions are now counted as n.n, where the first digit represents a major update, and the second digit represents an update to that major release.